 At Mercy Health, we offer you a supportive environment with opportunities to pursue long-term career goals.

 We welcome applications from candidates who have undertaken prerequisite studies at any Australian university.
-You do not have to have completed a clinical placement with us to apply.
+You do not need to have completed a clinical placement with us to apply.

 How to apply